telefonicaid/fiware-orion/doc/manuals/quick_start_guide.md

 If you re-run the query command above, you will see that the temperature has changed to 18.4 ºC.

 This concludes this small introduction to Orion Context Broker.
-If you want to know more about this FIWARE enabler (including the API details, how to deploy your own private instances, how to subscribe/receive notifications, geo-localization queries, how to use XML instead of JSON and much more), please go to the [documentation home](http://github.com/telefonicaid/fiware-orion).
+If you want to know more about this FIWARE enabler (including the API details, how to deploy your own private instances, how to subscribe/receive notifications, geo-localization queries and much more), please go to the [documentation home](http://github.com/telefonicaid/fiware-orion).